 Capitol Reef Field Station began and continues as a partnership between the University and the National Park Service to use this special place to further each partner's mission.
 The National Park Service has always recognized the essential role of education in fostering respect for the natural and cultural resources protected by national parks.
 People who understand the values around them are careful to protect those values.

-from Al Hendricks (Capitol Reef National Park Superintendent) and Chip Ward (Torrey, Utah)
+from Al Hendricks (former Capitol Reef National Park Superintendent) and Chip Ward (Torrey, Utah)